Army JROTC

 Commander - CPT Alexa Swavely

-1SG -Cadet 1SG Melea Stingley
+1SG -Cadet 1SG Malea Stingley

 Our first two instructors were LTC Chuck Minyard and 1SG Ronnie McCullough.
 1SG McCullough retired in 2019 and was replaced by SFC Jose Negron.
 LTC Minyard retired in 2020 and was replaced by LTC Al Nevarez.